 It all starts with crafting a strategic employee onboarding program — one that goes beyond just accommodating new hires with benefits, paperwork, and workstation set-up.
 To effectively accelerate new hires to full productivity, you’ll also need to focus on employee engagement and experience when designing your employee onboarding program.

 Check out these quick best practices for an engaging employee onboarding experience, beginning with their first day:

 The first day sets the stage.
 When welcoming new hires to your team, work environment, and immersing them in your company culture, there are strategic ways to set them up for early and ongoing success.

-2. Plan a first day lunch, so that new hires feel less like interviewees and more like team members.
+Plan a first day lunch.
+This will helpnew hires feel less like interviewees and more like team members.

 Social onboarding goes beyond first day introductions.
 For an engaging experience, the entire organization must play their role to help new hires build relationships that will contribute to their employee engagement.

-1. Implement a Buddy Program to pair new hires with a volunteer who’s passionate about welcoming new team members.
+Implement a Buddy Program.
+Pair new hires with a volunteer who’s passionate about welcoming new team members.
 The core purpose of a Buddy Program is engagement, assimilation, and friendship.
 Buddies should share useful information to help with a new hire’s cultural acclimation, such as:

 See more best practices for Buddy Programs online here

 Encourage team building during Employee Onboarding to promote collaboration and productivity.
 For example: